 Feedback is the confirmation of adding products to the cart that also prevents people from putting something in the cart by error.
 A success message can appear as a small notification, a pop-up with a quick product overview, and an interstitial page.
 These variants cater to different product ranges and types of shoppers’ behavior.

-a) An interstitial page automatically opens when customers add products to the cart.
-It’s the most noticeable way to confirm the action, which we advise you not to employ.
+a) An interstitial page automatically opens when customers add items to the cart.
+It's the most noticeable way to validate the action, which we advise you not to employ.
 It works better for eCommerce stores with little product variety or when orders don't exceed one item.
-Such a page requires clients to take deliberate actions to continue shopping.
-They have to click the “Back” button each time, which may be annoying to repeat in one session.

 An informative success message typically contains the following elements: